Easy Potato Salad

 - 3 green onions, diced

 Fill a large pot with cold water, enough to cover the potatoes by 1-2 inches.
-Add the cleaned potatoes and stir in a teaspoon of salt.
+Clean the potatoes, add them to the pot, and stir in a teaspoon of salt.

 Bring the water to a boil, then reduce the heat to a simmer and continue to cook the potatoes, uncovered.